CoveMB/Laravel-Vue--Boilerplate/README.md

 ## Project

-This project contain the required configurations to get up and running with a Laravel/Vue inside Docker containers.
+This project contain the required configurations to get up and running with a Laravel/Vue app inside Docker containers.

 ## Prerequisites